Competition of Density Waves and Superconductivity in Twisted Tungsten Diselenide

 To identify the leading order vector $\bar{\bvec q}$, we sum out the spin indices of the four-point susceptibility and make a weighted average with the momentum transfer vector.
 We complement the analysis of $\bar{\bvec q}$ in \cref{fig:dw-phases}~\captionlabel{a} with a map of the dominant spin-spin correlations in \cref{fig:dw-phases}~\captionlabel{b}.
 By symmetry only three inequivalent spin-spin correlations can be nonzero: $\chi^{xx}=\chi^{yy}$, $\chi^{xy}=-\chi^{yx}$, and $\chi^{zz}$.
 Moreover, we find that density-density correlations are subleading across the phase diagram.
-For further details on the averaging procedures, see Ref.~\onlinecite{supplement}.
+Nevertheless, the spin-orbit coupling of the system leads to coupled spin- and charge density-waves.
+These DW instabilities describe symmetry breaking in the spin- and valley degrees of freedom at the same time owing to spin-valley locking.
+For further details on the averaging procedures and density-density correlations, see Ref.~\onlinecite{supplement}.

 We find that for the region close to $\varphi=\pi/2$ the system exhibits a leading ordering vector of $\bar{\bvec q}=\Gamma$, suggesting a ferromagnetic ground state.
 The weight is almost equally distributed in $xx/yy$ and $zz$ direction.
 Moving towards smaller $\varphi$ and following the VHS, the leading transfer momentum continuously transitions to an extended region around $\varphi\approx \pi/3$ where $\bar{\bvec q}$ is incommensurate and accompanied by a strong $zz$ component.
 Lowering $\varphi$ further to around $\varphi \lesssim \pi/4$, the support for $xx/yy$ correlations is enhanced and the dominant ordering vector is $\bar{\bvec q}\sim M$, indicating an instability consistent with the stripe order found in Ref.~\onlinecite{andy2021hartree} or with a more complex superposition of the spin DWs with the three nonequivalent $M$ points as wave vectors~\cite{PhysRevLett.108.227204,PhysRevLett.101.156402}.